theFox6/minetest_mod_weather/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug to help fixing it
-title: ''
 labels: unconfirmed bug
-assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Insert a description of what the bug is.

 **To Reproduce**
 If known, steps to reproduce the behavior: